Summer Ground Rules 2018/19

 5.5.
-Teams failing to provide two (2) base umpires will be fined $30.00 and penalized two (2) match points for not attending the designated fixture.
+Teams failing to provide two (2) base umpires will be fined $40.00 and penalised two (2) match points for not attending the designated fixture.

 5.6.
 Where an official or rostered umpire does not attend at the designated start time for any fixture, the two competing teams must mutually agree to appoint someone to do the role and the game must proceed.
 Non-attendance by a club umpire must be noted on the game sheet.

 6.1.
 Three points will be awarded for a win, two points for a draw, and one point for a loss.
 Ladder position will be determined by winning percentage (Points divided by games)

 6.3.
 Forfeit received will be awarded three points, forfeit given zero points.

 6.4.
 The team mentioned first in the fixtures is the “home team” and shall use the third base dugout, field first and supply three of the same leather quality match balls Preferably ‘EASTON’

 6.5.
 Game Times:

 6.5.1.
 Premier League: - One and three-quarter hours (105 mins) – Half an hour for Tie Breaker (Drawn Game) 7 Innings for finals.